microsoft/datashaper/javascript/react/docs/react.api.md

 // Warning: (ae-missing-release-tag) "useDetailsListStyles" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function useDetailsListStyles(isHeadersFixed: boolean, features?: DetailsListFeatures, styles?: IDetailsListStyles, hasColumnClick?: boolean, compact?: boolean): IDetailsListStyles;
+export function useDetailsListStyles(isHeaderFixed: boolean, features?: DetailsListFeatures, styles?: IDetailsListStyles, hasColumnClick?: boolean, compact?: boolean): IDetailsListStyles;

 // Warning: (ae-missing-release-tag) "useFormattedNumber" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //